sanyogshakya/sanyogshakya/README.md

 - 👋 Hi, I’m @sanyogshakya / Sanyog a Computer Engineer and a professional Web Developer.
-- 👀 I’m interested in building Wordpress plugins, block based plugins and themes.
+- 👀 I can build custom websites for you.
-- 🌱 I’m currently learning to create dynamic blocks, block themes with full site editing.
+- 🌱 I’m currently building my portfolio website with Next.js and WordPress.
-- 📫 You can reach me through email ✉️ shakyasanyog01@gmail.com, linkedin 🟦 https://www.linkedin.com/in/sanyog-shakya-265499205/
+- 📫 You can reach me through email ✉️ shakyasanyog01@gmail.com, linkedin 🟦 https://www.linkedin.com/in/sanyogshakya/

 <!---
 sanyogshakya/sanyogshakya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.